-In Van Ryn Deep Ltd v CIR the court held94 that provincial tax, which had been imposed upon the profits after the profits had been earned, could in no way be said to have been an expense incurred in earning the profits or connected in any way with the production of the profits.
+In Van Ryn Deep Ltd v CIR the court held119 that provincial tax, which had been imposed upon the profits after the profits had been earned, could in no way be said to have been an expense incurred in earning the profits or connected in any way with the production of the profits.
 The provincial tax was consequently not deductible for income tax purposes.
 The court held that what was done either voluntarily or involuntarily with the profits after it is earned does not affect the income tax.

 Some tax commentators are of the opinion that foreign taxes on income claimed as a rebate under section 6quat(1) also qualify for a deduction under section 11(a).
-They appear to base their opinion on the fact that the rebate is a deduction against normal tax payable while a deduction under section 11(a) constitutes a deduction against income for purposes of determining taxable income.
-Consequently their argument is that there is no double deduction as prohibited under section 23B.
+They appear to base their opinion on the fact that the rebate is a deduction against normal tax payable while a deduction under section 11(a) constitutes a deduction against normal tax payable while a deduction under section 11(a) constitutes a deduction against income for purposes of determining taxable income.
+Consequently, their argument is that there is no double deduction as prohibited under section 23B.
 It is, however, unnecessary to consider whether section 23B prohibits any double deductions or prohibits double deductions only for the purposes of determining taxable income because there is no deduction for foreign taxes paid under section 11(a).